Foster a caring and productive workplace.

 - Consider the needs of fully in-person, fully-remote, and hybrid team members

-- Hybrid Workplace Strategies for Leaders and Managers [Gallup resource, login required]
+- Hybrid Workplace Strategies for Leaders and Managers

 Reference Tools

-- NEW Leading with Emotional Intelligence [LinkedIn Learning course, 1h 15m]
+- Leading with Emotional Intelligence New [LinkedIn Learning course, 1h 15m]

-- NEW The Manager's Role in Employee Well-Being [Gallup article, login required]
+- The Manager's Role in Employee Well-Being New [Gallup article, login required]

-- NEW My organization cares about my overall wellbeing [Gallup Training module, login required]
+- My organization cares about my overall wellbeing New [Gallup Training module, login required]

 - Leading Effective Teams: Building an Inclusive Workgroup Culture [LinkedIn Learning collection]